UYSio/uysio.github.io-src/cv.md

 Initially, the second Java developer, and later on part of a 50+ development team at [Net-A-Porter](https://www.net-a-porter.com/) (pre-YOOX) to help deliver and grow the 3 websites.

-- PCI-compliant payment system and credit card database
+- PCI-compliant payment system and credit card database with end-to-end encryption
+- liaising with the outsourced pentesting team to ensure the payment system is hardened
 - introduced Scala to the company in 2009
 - [hackday champion 2011](https://opyate.com/2011/04/22/we-won-net-a-porter-hack-day/), showcasing a mobile app for the budding fashion scout
 - CMS and workflow using Alfresco and Activiti